-This Annual Security Report contains information on security programs, procedures, and safety practices for the Middlebury Institute of International Studies (hereinafter referred to as "Middlebury" or "the Institute").
-This Annual Security Report also collects and reports the annual statistics of certain crimes committed at the non-campus buildings and properties owned or controlled by the Institute that are used in direct support of or in relation to the Institute's educational purposes, are frequently used by students, and are not within the same reasonably contiguous geographic area of the Institute's campus.
+This Annual Security Report contains information on security programs, policies, procedures, safety practices and fire safety systems for the Middlebury Institute of International Studies (hereinafter referred to as "Middlebury," "the Middlebury Institute" or "the Institute").
+It also includes statistics for the previous three years concerning reported crimes that occurred: on the Institute's campus in Monterey, California; (b) on public property immediately adjacent to and accessible from the Institute's campus; and (c), at the non-campus buildings and properties owned or controlled by the Institute that are used in direct support of or in relation to the Institute's educational purposes, are frequently used by students, and are not within the same reasonably contiguous geographic area of the Institute's campus.

 This information has been compiled and released in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") and the Violence Against Women Reauthorization Act of 2013, and is produced by the Institute's Security Department.
 Electronic copies of the Annual Security Report are distributed via email to all students, faculty, and staff at the Institute.
-Printed copies are available and are provided upon request, by e-mailing the Executive Assistant to the Vice President, Barbara Burke, at barbara.burke@miis.edu.
+Printed copies are available and are provided upon request, by e-mailing the Executive Assistant to the Vice President, Barbara Burke, at blburke@miis.edu.

 All faculty, staff, and students play important roles in crime prevention.
 By following safety policies and reporting suspicious or criminal activity to the appropriate authorities in a timely manner, community members can help reduce crime and increase safety.